Spring Garden Revival

 Integrated Pest Management & Plant Health Care Standards for Pembroke's Climate Zone 6b

-Integrated Pest Management (IPM) is the standard for maintaining healthy flower beds in Pembroke’s USDA Zone 6b.
-Begin with cultural controls: select disease-resistant plants suited to local soils, space them 12-18 inches apart for air circulation, and water at the base to avoid leaf wetness.
-Mechanical controls include hand-weeding and using row covers.
-Encourage beneficial insects by planting diverse native species.
-Chemical controls are a last resort and must comply with MA Dept Agricultural Resources licensing and notification requirements; observe re-entry intervals of 12-24 hours.
+Integrated Pest Management (IPM) is essential for sustainable plant health in Pembroke’s USDA Zone 6b.
+Begin with cultural controls: select disease-resistant plants suited to local soils, space them 12-18 inches apart for air flow, and water at the base to avoid leaf wetness.
+Mechanical controls include hand-weeding and shallow cultivation, while biological controls encourage beneficial insects like ladybugs.
+Chemical controls are a last resort, with organic options preferred.
 Common pests include Japanese beetles (June-July), slugs (moist soils), powdery mildew (late summer), aphids, and deer browsing.
-Sanitize tools with 70% isopropyl alcohol or 10% bleach for 30 seconds.
-Dispose of diseased material in sealed bags to landfill and quarantine suspect plants.
+Commercial pesticide application requires licensing through the MA Dept Agricultural Resources, with strict record-keeping and notification.
+Sanitize tools with 70% isopropyl alcohol or 10% bleach for 30 seconds, and dispose of diseased material in sealed bags to landfill.

 Seasonal Maintenance Calendar & Weather Coordination for Pembroke's Growing Conditions